Course Program of Study (CPoS)

 • Understand your financial aid so you will know if you receive federal or TN state financial aid.
 Your Financial Aid Offer lists the types and amounts of aid you receive.

-• Meet with your academic advisor(s) each semester to be sure you are completing GER courses, major, minor (if applicable), and teacher licensure (if applicable) courses at a balanced rate.
+• Meet with your academic advisor(s) each semester to be sure you are completing GER courses, major, and teacher licensure (if applicable) courses at a balanced rate.
 Guidance from your advisor(s) is an important component of your academic progress, but you are ultimately responsible for understanding your financial aid and the academic requirements for your degree.

 • During the fall semester of your junior year (four semesters prior to your anticipated graduation date; ex.
 Fall 2021 for a May 2023 graduate), read carefully the “junior check” email from the registrar.
 The junior check worksheet will provide an overview of your remaining degree requirements.